Economic climate, market and competition

 - Supply chain visibility: Transparency in the value-added chain is one of the top trends in logistics.
 Start-ups and established players see data and analysis solutions as a significant business opportunity.

 - Goods structure effect: The production share of highly specialized goods such as pharmaceuticals and high-tech products is growing strongly.
 At the same time, types of goods with a generally lower weight and higher value density, such as electronic components, are growing at an above-average rate.
 Heavy, bulky goods, such as steel, paper and chemicals are becoming less important.

 In order to adequately counter the resulting opportunities and risks, we are using our digitalization strategy.

 We are also responding to opportunities and risks arising from changing demand patterns and from shifts in traffic patterns throughout DB Group with intensive market observation and by continuously upgrading our portfolio and our products.

 The demand for our products and services is partly dependent on the development of our customers:

 - Our customers’ economic development dictates their need for storage and transport services, which in turn affects our freight forwarding and logistics businesses.
 In addition, there may be structural changes in the production structures of our customers.
 The rising costs and risks of globally distributed production make regional production more efficient.
 Another reason for regionalization is the use of production innovations such as automation, modularization and 3D printing with the potential to relativize wage cost differences and economies of scale.

 - Rail freight transport is partly dependent on industries that are stagnating.
-The decline of coal as an energy source, for example, is having an effect.
-In addition, disruptions in production or even temporary shutdowns (e.g. as a result of supply chain disruptions) can result in a drop in customers’ demand for transport services, at least temporarily.
+In addition, disruptions in production or even temporary shutdowns (for example as a result of supply chain disruptions) can result in a drop in customers’ demand for transport services, at least temporarily.

 - The development of demand in track infrastructure is dependent on rail transport’s ability to compete on the upstream transport markets.